 Does Chronic Lyme Disease Exist?

-According to Health Canada, the Centre for Disease Control in the USA and most physicians chronic Lyme does not exist.
-If this is true, then why are so many people having symptoms that they attribute to the Lyme bacteria?
+According to Health Canada, the Centre for Disease Control in the USA, and most physicians, chronic Lyme does not exist.

-There are many reasons why mainstream medicine does not recognise chronic Lyme disease including:
+There are many reasons why mainstream medicine does not recognize chronic Lyme disease, including:

 - Many people with acute Lyme disease do not exhibit symptoms and may get ill months or sometimes years later.